Best Amazon Prime Day micro SD card deals 2022

-Best Amazon Prime Day micro SD card deals 2022Here are today's best Prime Day offers for SD cards and Nintendo Switch storage.
+Best Amazon Prime Day micro SD card deals 2022Here are day two's best Prime Day offers for SD cards and Nintendo Switch storage.

-Amazon Prime Day 2022 kicked off today on 12th and 13th July.
-Alongside lots of discounts on games and tech, you might be looking for some extra storage for your Nintendo Switch console, Steam Deck, or a new camera in the big sale as well.
-This guide will show you the biggest discounts on the best microSD cards in the Prime Day event.
+Amazon Prime Day 2022 runs from July 12th to 13th, which means today is its second and last day.
+As per every year, there are plenty of SD card discounts during this Prime Day, and they're some of the deepest discounts on any item on sale.
+Whether you're looking for extra storage for a Nintendo Switch console, a Steam Deck, or a new camera, SD cards are bound to be useful.
+Below you'll find this year's biggest discounts on the best microSD cards in the Prime Day sale, like this 1TB drive that's $110 (down from $200) on Amazon.com.

 Some of the best SD cards are made by SanDisk and Samsung.
 The 64GB and 128GB SD cards regularly go on sale at Amazon, but Prime Day is the perfect time to find even bigger discounts on them.
 Right now you can even get discounts on 400GB cards in the UK and a 1TB card in the US.